bnkcodes/bnkcodes/README.md

 I'm Bruno Neckel, a **Senior Full Stack Engineer** from Foz do Iguaçu, Brazil.
 With 5+ years of experience, I specialize in building scalable applications using modern JavaScript/TypeScript across the entire stack.

-Currently pursuing my **Information Systems** degree at [FIAP](https://www.fiap.com.br) while expanding my expertise in Go and cloud-native technologies.
+Currently pursuing my **Information Systems** degree at [FIAP](https://www.fiap.com.br) while expanding my expertise in Go and cloud-native technologies such as container orchestration with Kubernetes and message queues for asynchronous processing.
 Advocate for clean code and performance-driven development.

 ---